Call us today: (800) 716-7608

 Proper packaging, labeling, and documentation are non-negotiable.
 Hazmat in CDW must be clearly identified, stored in leak-proof, DOT-approved containers, and marked with appropriate placards.
 You’ll also need to complete manifests, hazard declarations, and in some cases, obtain disposal or transit permits.
 For more information, refer to PHMSA or EPA guidelines on hazardous waste transport.

-FreightCenter makes hazardous CDW shipping safer and simpler with access to certified hazmat carriers and a logistics team that knows the rules.
+FreightCenter makes hazardous CDW shipping safer and simpler by providing access to certified hazmat carriers and a logistics team that understands the regulations.
 Whether you’re disposing of contaminated debris or coordinating a large-scale demolition project, we help you reduce costs, stay compliant, and move waste safely.

 🚧 Need help shipping hazardous CDW?